Khaikhai01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to a file
+A script that has no permission for owner and group, but has permission for other users